Chardonnay Crackers

 These healthy Chardonnay Crackers have a deep, rich and buttery flavor.
-They're great for everyday snacking or as an hors d'œuvre.
-I like that they're high in protein and have good fats (due to the almond flour) and full of antioxidants (in the Grape Seed Flour).
-They're a wonderful recovery snack as well after a good workout!
+They’re great for everyday snacking or as an hors d’œuvre.
+I like that they’re high in protein and have good fats (due to the blanched almond flour (not almond meal)) and full of antioxidants (in the Grape Seed Flour).
+They’re a wonderful recovery snack as well after a good workout!

 This isn't the first recipe I've made using Grape Seed Flour from AprèsVin.
 Earlier this year I posted Chardonnay Grape Seed Flour Chocolate Chip Cookies, Cabernet Cookies and Riesling Biscuits.